turbomam/scoped-mapping/README.rst

   mkdir bin
   make bin/rdftab

-Running subsequent steps may require editing semantic-sql's Makefile.
+Running subsequent steps may require editing semantic-sql's ``Makefile``.
 Specifically, invocation of relation-graph should be prepended with ``bin/``.
 For example:

 ::